 If straws are something you feel you can’t give up, invest in one of these and keep it in your bag!

 The easiest one on the list!
-I have canvas bags after canvas bags roaming around my flat, my car, my office.
-But I always make sure I pack these when I travel.
+Make sure you have a few canvas bags in your house, your car, your office, wherever you might need one.
+But also always make sure you pack these when you travel.
 If you are staying in an airbnb or the like and are going to be doing your own food shopping, then definitely use one of these for groceries.

 Shopping for clothes